ReaperOAK/KCAdashboard/README.md

 - Uses batch schedule (days, time, duration) for session creation.
 - Smart conflict detection, preview, and notifications for students.
 - See `src/components/classroom/docs.md` and API docs for details.

+# Quiz No-Retake Policy (July 2025)

+- Once a quiz is submitted, students cannot retake it.
+No cooling time, no retry, no second attempt.
+- All UI retry/retake options have been removed.
+- Backend and frontend both enforce this rule for fairness and security.
+- See `README-quiz-no-retake-policy.md` for full details.